-3. Since a reduction of mortality from coronary heart disease has not been demonstrated and because liver and interstitial cell testicular tumors were increased in rats, gemfibrozil should be administered only to those patients described in the INDICATIONS AND USAGEsection.
-If a significant serum lipid response is not obtained, gemfibrozil should be discontinued.

-4. Concomitant Anticoagulants - Caution should be exercised when anticoagulants are given in conjunction with gemfibrozil.
+- 3. Since a reduction of mortality from coronary heart disease has not been demonstrated and because liver and interstitial cell testicular tumors were increased in rats, gemfibrozil tablets, USP should be administered only to those patients described in the INDICATIONS AND USAGE section.
+If a significant serum lipid response is not obtained, Gemfibrozil tablets, USP should be discontinued. - 4.
+Concomitant Anticoagulants-Caution should be exercised when anticoagulants are given in conjunction with gemfibrozil tablets, USP.
 The dosage of the anticoagulant should be reduced to maintain the prothrombin time at the desired level to prevent bleeding complications.
-Frequent prothrombin determinations are advisable until it has been definitely determined that the prothrombin level has stabilized.

-5. Concomitant therapy with gemfibrozil and an HMG-CoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels, and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
-IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH GEMFIBROZIL AND an HMG-CoA REDUCTASE INHIBITOR DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see PRECAUTIONS, Drug Interactions).
-The use of fibrates alone, including gemfibrozil may occasionally be associated with myositis.
-Patients receiving gemfibrozil and complaining of muscle pain, tenderness, or weakness should have prompt medical evaluation for myositis, including serum creatine-kinase level determination.
-If myositis is suspected or diagnosed, gemfibrozil therapy should be withdrawn.

-6. Cataracts - Subcapsular bilateral cataracts occurred in 10%, and unilateral in 6.3%, of male rats treated with gemfibrozil at 10 times the human dose.
+Frequent prothrombin determinations are advisable until it has been definitely determined that the prothrombin level has stabilized. - 5.
+Concomitant therapy with gemfibrozil tablets, USP and an HMG-CoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
+IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH GEMFIBROZIL TABLETS, USP AND HMG-CoA REDUCTASE INHIBITORS DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see PRECAUTIONS, Drug Interactions).
+The use of fibrates alone, including gemfibrozil tablets, USP, may occasionally be associated with myositis.
+Patients receiving gemfibrozil and complaining of muscle pain, tenderness or weakness should have prompt medical evaluation for myositis, including serum creatine- kinase level determination.
+If myositis is suspected or diagnosed, gemfibrozil tablets, USP therapy should be withdrawn. - 6.
+Cataracts-Subcapsular bilateral cataracts occurred in 10%, and unilateral in 6.3%, of male rats treated with gemfibrozil at 10 times the human dose.